Mahim Creek

 The waters of the creek are foul smelling due to the dumping of untreated industrial effluents further upstream.
 In recent years, the mushrooming of slums around the waters have caused concern for the mangrove ecosystem, vital to the ecosystem of Mumbai.
+A lot of encroachments have taken place and the newspaper, The Times of India has exposed them with a series of articles in 2021.

 In 2006, it was the site of mass hysteria as thousands claimed its waters had turned "sweet."